How to Grow Parasol Mushrooms (Macrolepiota procera) at Home

 Step 1: Prepare the Substrate

 Parasol mushrooms grow well on straw or wood chips.
-Pasteurize the substrate by soaking in 160°F (71°C) water for 1 hour to kill any contaminants.
-Drain the excess water and allow to cool before using.
+To pasteurize the substrate, soak it in 160°F (71°C) water for 1 hour to kill any contaminants.
+Drain the excess water and allow it to cool before using.

 Step 2: Inoculate the Substrate